bruj0/crossover_challange/readme.md

 4. $ composer install
 5. $ php artisan  serve --host [IP where you are installing]
 6. Open a browser to url: http://IP:8000/

+Or to run from command line

+ $ php challenge_cmd.php